MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 ## Auto attendants

 The primary purpose of an Auto attendant is to direct a caller to an appropriate person or department based on the caller's input to the provided menu options.
-Callers can be directed to specific people within your organization, to Call queues where they wait to talk to the next available agent, to external numbers, to other Auto attendants, or to voicemail.
+Callers can be directed to:

+- specific people within your organization
+- Call queues where they wait to talk to the next available agent
+- external phone numbers
+- other Auto attendants
+- voicemail

 Different call routing options can be specified for business hours, off hours, and holidays.

 Menu prompts can be created by using text-to-speech (system-generated prompts) or by uploading a recorded audio file.
 Speech recognition accepts voice commands for hands-free navigation, but people calling in can also use the phone keypad to navigate menus.